 - Automotive service technicians and mechanics: 9%

 If you love cars and working with your hands, pursuing your studies at automotive schools in New Jersey might be an excellent idea.
 And since cars are everywhere, your skills will likely be in high demand for years to come.
 If you're interested in getting started, all you need to do is start researching different programs and find one that meets your needs and schedule.
-Within a timeframe of less than a year, you could easily be on the fast track to your new career.

 - Automotive Service Technicians and Mechanics, Bureau of Labor Statistics, Occupational Employment and Wages, May 2013, http://www.bls.gov/oes/current/oes493023.htm